defenestrator/defenestrator/README.md

 ### Hi there 👋

-✨ _Jeremy Jacob Anderson_ ✨ can be found here, often
+✨ _Jeremy Jacob Anderson_ ✨ can be found here
 - 🏡 Working for [The News Literacy Project](https://newslit.org) as a contractor
 - 🌱 Learning TypeScript, SvelteJS and soemething new all the time
 - 🤔 trying to talk sense, generally